Swindle (chess): Stalemate

-Popular chess YouTuber and streamer Eric Rosen has developed a reputation for making use of what has become known eponymously as the Rosen Trap in online speed chess to induce stalemate in losing positions; in the trap, the losing side puts a piece on a square a knight’s move away from the corner (on g6, f7, c7, b6, b3, c2, f2, or g3) and lures the opponent into taking its only remaining piece with the queen (the king can shift on the two squares adjacent to both the piece and the corner for waiting moves), but instead of recapturing the queen with the king as might be expected, the losing side moves the king to the corner of the board, resulting in a classic stalemate if the winning side does not move the queen or deliver checkmate on the following move.
+Popular chess YouTuber and streamer Eric Rosen has developed a reputation for making use of what has become known eponymously as the Rosen Trap in online speed chess to induce stalemate in losing positions; the most well known is the Classic Rosen Trap, where the losing side puts a piece on a square a knight’s move away from the corner (on g6, f7, c7, b6, b3, c2, f2, or g3) and lures the opponent into taking its only remaining piece with the queen (the king can shift on the two squares adjacent to both the piece and the corner for waiting moves), but instead of recapturing the queen with the king as might be expected, the losing side moves the king to the corner of the board, resulting in a classic stalemate if the winning side does not move the queen or deliver checkmate on the following move.
+The Rosen Trap can also happen with other pieces or in other locations, but the Classic Rosen Trap is the most common, since it only involves a king + another piece against a queen.